-3-5.2.13 S100_GF_FeatureAssociationType
+3-5.2.13 S100 GF\FeatureAssociationType

-The class S100_GF_FeatureAssociationType is not realised from ISO 19109 but is introduced specifically for the S-100 GFM.
+The class S100 GF FeatureAssociationType is not realised from ISO 19109 but is introduced specifically for the S-100 GFM.
 The reason for this is that in S-100 two types of associations are distinguished: feature associations and information associations.
 They are both semantically different and different in the model.
-This class describes the feature association.
-A feature association is the description of the relationship between two instances of feature types.
-It can be characterized by thematic attributes and has normally two roles.
-The roles describe the ends of the relationship since such relationship is usually not symmetric.
+This class describes the feature

-Table 3-9- S100_GF_FeatureAssociationType
+Table 3-9- S100\GF\FeatureAssociationType